jzheng2017/spotify-web-api-wrapper/README.md

 ### Authorization Code Flow
 This flow is suitable for long-running applications in which the user grants permission only once.
 It provides an access token that can be refreshed.
 Since the token exchange involves sending your secret key, perform this on a secure location, like a backend service, and not from a client such as a browser or from a mobile app.

-The first step to get an access and refresh token through the Authorization Code Flow is build an url.
+The first step to get an access and refresh token through the Authorization Code Flow is to build an url.
 ```java
 AuthorizationCodeFlow authorizationCodeFlow = new AuthorizationCodeFlow.Builder()
         .setClientId("CLIENT ID")